 A Royal expert has made some fascinating claims about Prince Philip

-Prince Philip is, of course, best known as the husband of Queen Elizabeth, and has spent the vast majority of his life by her side.
+Prince Philip is, of course, best known as the late husband of Queen Elizabeth, and spent the vast majority of his life by her side.

-He can regularly be found at Royal events and showcases and is known for his sense of humor and witty jokes at receptions.
+He could regularly be found at Royal events and showcases and is known for his sense of humor and witty jokes at receptions.

-Much like Queen Elizabeth, Prince Philip is a great-great-grandchild of Queen Victoria.
+Much like Queen Elizabeth, Prince Philip was a great-great-grandchild of Queen Victoria.
 His father, Prince Andrew of Greece, met his mother, Princess Alice of Battenberg, at Edward VII’s coronation.

 Prince Philip lived a less-than-normal childhood, by all accounts.
 His father was sentenced to death and subsequently banished from his native Greece before his mother was diagnosed with severe mental illness, and he was sent off to school in England at the age of 9.